 “I made this!”, I gloat while serving up a dish made entirely of food that I grew in my garden.
 Well, “gloat” is probably not the right word.
 I prance around like the fantastical wizard I am, cheering about my mad skills in making real food from tiny seeds.
 It took me months.
 I had some fatalities.
 But overall, it’s fairly simple to grow from seeds.
 And more importantly, it’s awesome.
 Here are some basics for starting your own seeds at home.

 Choose Your Seeds

 Starting seeds early in the season is a great way to save money on annuals, which are flowers, herbs, and vegetables that will flower or fruit in the first year.
 More advanced propagatrixes could also start perennials from seed in many cases, but it is a more difficult and time-consuming process as perennials may need many months, or even years, to reach the size of a nursery plant.

 Seed companies in your area should sell the right seeds for your climate, but do make sure that you pick the right plants for your experience level.
 If you’re a seedling yourself when it comes to propagation, don’t bother starting watermelons in Northern Ontario.
 Many seed companies will also list a difficulty rating that will help to guide you.

 Read the Packet

 Following the instructions on the seed packet will give you the best possible start, unless the growing directions read like my radicchio, “sow seeds a few days after a moonless night”, which may as well be gibberish.
 The majority of seed instructions will list everything you need to start seeds, like when and where to sow, planting depth and spacing, special watering requirements and days to germination.
 Some will also list special information like germination temperatures, repeat sowing, transplanting, and thinning.
-Following the instructions gives you the best chance of success, so those map-hating, instruction-scoffing types out there best pack away your stubbornness for this project.
+Following the instructions gives you the best chance of success, so those map-hating, instruction-scoffing types out there best pack away their stubbornness for this project.